 These days, even if it’s newsworthy, a sexual harassment case has a lot to compete with in order to command the public’s interest.
 In a digital mediascape flooded with a steady stream of updates on the world’s constant scandals, sexual harassment and discrimination in the workplace don’t hold us in rapt attention as in the days of Anita Hill.
 But while the latest Kardashian fiasco competes for clicks in the blogosphere, sexual harassment cases continue to flood the legal system at both the federal and state level.
 Many involve a male supervisor who harasses a female subordinate, but they come in a variety of other forms as well, and the details never fail to be shocking.

 We’ve plumbed the depths of the internet to come up with a list of ten high profile and slightly crazy sexual harassment cases.
 No doubt some of these cases were high profile due some unusual quirks — from bear-hugging surgeons to sex-hungry CEOs.

-Read on to find out more, but remember, while it might be entertaining to browse these cases from behind the safety of a computer screen, it’s usually a living hell for those caught in the experience.
+Before we get to our list, here is a video that Mr. Robertson posted on YouTube that explains CA’s sexual harassment law.
+You can skip it if you’re in a hurry.
+Remember, while it might be entertaining to browse these cases from behind the safety of a computer screen, it’s usually a living hell for those caught in the experience.
 State and federal laws prohibit employers from discriminating against employees based on their sex or gender (in addition to other factors).
 If you believe you’ve been the victim of sexual harassment or discrimination, contact our sexual harassment attorney to see if we can help.

 1. Julie Fisher v.
 San Pedro Peninsula Hospital